 Funeral Costs: What to Expect

-A National Funeral Directors Association news release from 2015 gave a breakdown of the cost of average common funeral types.
-The findings show that an average funeral can cost $7,181, but the price can be as high as $8,508 when you add a vault, which many cemeteries require.
+National Funeral Directors Association statistics give a breakdown of the cost of average common funeral types.
+The findings show that an average funeral can cost $7,360, but the price can be as high as $8,755 when you add a vault, which many cemeteries require.
 Note that not all online calculators account for all needed charges, such as casket, urn, or burial plot.
 That’s why it’s important to ask questions about potential extra charges if you choose a prepaid plan—and to consider them if you select final expense insurance.

 The estimates listed here do not include additional charges for flowers, obituaries, grave plot, or monument or marker costs.
 These numbers also do not include cash advance fees, which can further increase costs when funeral providers use third-party vendors.
 We’ve broken down the estimate into two types: burial and cremation.

 - Basic Services Fee: $2,100